ANU-RSES-Education/EMSC-3002/ServerID.md

   - Note: rebuilding the droplet resets the root password to a temporary value
   - Note: remove old ssh key as well using `ssh-keygen -R [hostname-or-IP]`
   - Switching to ubuntu 19 for testing purposes
+  - 2021.02.16 - upgrading to ubuntu 20 and scratching all content
+  -